OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Management/Setup-CMOffice365ClientReports/README_Setup-CMOffice365ClientReports.md

 ####Use PowerShell to copy the content to the MOF file
 1. Open a PowerShell console

-        From the Run dialog type PowerShell
+        From the Run dialog type PowerShell.
+Open the program as an administrator.
 2. Change the directory to the location where the PowerShell script is saved

         Example: cd c:\PowerShellScripts